-- Farm Operations and Management: The Dordt College Farm Operations and Management program will use applied experiences tied to a biblical foundation and theoretical knowledge to prepare students to honor God through lives of service and be an influence in agriculture.
+- Farm Operations and Management: The Dordt University Farm Operations and Management program will use applied experiences tied to a biblical foundation and theoretical knowledge to prepare students to honor God through lives of service and be an influence in agriculture.

-- Manufacturing Technology: The Dordt College Manufacturing Technology program strives to provide Christians with the discernment and the practical ability and skill needed to transform metals, ceramics, polymers, composites, and other materials in a manner that glorifies God and meets needs within creation.
+- Manufacturing Technology: The Dordt University Manufacturing Technology program strives to provide Christians with the discernment and the practical ability and skill needed to transform metals, ceramics, polymers, composites, and other materials in a manner that glorifies God and meets needs within creation.

 - Learn about Christ-centered living.
 Through Pro-Tech, students will learn how to discern the Lord’s will and how to implement it in all parts of life.